 Research interests: Genre studies; epistolography; oratory and rhetoric; reception studies and the ancient world in cinema.

-- “Epistle 7.24: Literary Layers in Pliny the Younger’s Death Notice on Ummidia Quadratilla” in Michelle Borg & Graeme Miles (edd.)
-Approaches to Genre in the Ancient World (Cambridge Scholars Press) forthcoming.
+Publications: "Epistle 7.24: Literary Layers in Pliny the Younger’s Death Notice on Ummidia Quadratilla” in Michelle Borg & Graeme Miles (edd.)
+Approaches to Genre in the Ancient World (Cambridge Scholars Press, 2013).

-- Michelle Borg & Graeme Miles (edd.)
-Approaches to Genre in the Ancient World (Cambridge Scholars Press) forthcoming.
+Michelle Borg & Graeme Miles (edd.)
+Approaches to Genre in the Ancient World (Cambridge Scholars Press, 2013).

-Origins of Ostia: Landscapes of Rome's "First Colony" in the Late Republic
+Origins of Ostia: Mythological, Historical and Archaeological Landscapes of the pre-Imperial Colony

 Since at least the 1960s, historians such as John Pocock and Bernard Bailyn have pointed to the importance of classical learning as an inspiration for the American revolutionaries.
 Their accounts, however, have become harnessed to a celebratory and progressive understanding of the Revolution.
 Classical republicanism has been presented as an inspiration for the Founders who knew that they were fighting for liberty and independence, and were assured of victory in their cause.
 By focusing on Stoic thought my thesis shows that the American Revolution was not the triumphant and assured struggle for liberty that current historiography dictates.
 The literature indicates that the Founding generation used Stoicism to contemplate the corruption of the British Empire, and concluded that a Cato-like suicide was the only assured means of maintaining their virtue and obtaining liberty.
 The Americans come to look less like ‘Revolutionaries’ and, instead, can be seen as making a desperate last stand for republican liberty in opposition to tyrannical rule imposed by the British Empire.